compasszzn/DEGNN/README.md

 This is the official implementation for the following paper:

-Relaxing Continuous Constraints of Equivariant Graph Neural Networks for Physical Dynamics Learning
+Relaxing Continuous Constraints of Equivariant Graph Neural Networks for Broad Physical Dynamics Learning

 Zinan Zheng^, Yang liu^, Jia Li*, Jianhua Yao, Yu Rong*